 Are Siberian goose down comforters worth the money?

 The Siberian goose down comforter is a myth as Siberian geese are endangered species.
 No part of these animals is allowed to be sold.
 Some providers of so-called Siberian goose down comforters have even admitted to the Down Association of Canada that the product name is only used for marketing and trade.

 This doesn’t mean products that use the term Siberian goose down for marketing purposes are bad.
 Most of them use Hungarian goose down, one of the best fillings available.
 Just make sure you don’t fall for the name itself to evaluate the quality.

 Why are European fillings expensive?

-European ducks and geese are bred for the sole purpose of acquiring their down.
-In addition, the climate in parts of Europe (particularly Poland and Hungary) is colder, so the animals produce better down for their survival.
-The better quality of the filling makes the comforters a bit expensive as well.
+European ducks and geese are bred for the sole purpose of acquiring their own down.
+Additionally, the climate in parts of Europe (particularly Poland and Hungary) is colder, so the animals produce better down for their survival.
+The better quality of the filling makes the comforters a bit more expensive as well.

 With regards to warmth and insulation, they are equal.
 But when it comes to breathability, goose down is better.

-Nevertheless, this article will help you determine your own preference so you can decide which type of down comforter you should look for.
+Nevertheless, this article will help you determine your own preference about the best comforters so you can decide which type of down comforter you should look for.